salamoonderrepos/salamicode/README.md

 * Automatic type promotion.
 * High performance
 * Interactive
-* Object-oriented elements like classes and packages (planned).
+* User package creation and support
 * Able to be run on any system (JDK 17+)
 > Simply create a file ending in `.salami`, and run it with the java program (look below).